hugo-lau/DEC_Project1_Spotify_ETL/README.md

 The focus will be running the multiple extractions needed to gather correlations between new music releases, the audio features and popularity.

 ## Consumers
-The primary users of our datasets are Data Analysts, Music Industry Professionals, and Marketers.
-They will access the data through a web interface or a dashboard that allows for easy exploration of trends and features related to new music releases.
+The primary users could Data Analysts, Music Industry Professionals, and Marketers, who can explore the correlation of popularity, and audio features of new releases.
+They can check more new releases as needed.

 ## Questions